pkosiec/botkube-docs/content/usage/_index.md

 ### Managing notifications

 Depending upon your configuration, you will receive notifications about Kubernetes resources lifecycle events and their health.
-BotKube bot allows you to enable/disable notifications only from the configured channel.
+BotKube bot allows you to enable/disable notifications on each configured channel separately.
 Run **/botkubehelp**, the bot will reply with the help message about the supported message formats.

 #### View BotKube configuration